Lysxia/monadic-profunctor-bx-paper/README.md

 # Source for the paper The Monadic Profunctor Paradigm of Bidirectional Programming

+This is the 2025 journal extension of our previous paper *Composing bidirectional programs monadically*.

 The paper itself is written in Literate Haskell, it lives under `paper/`.
 The Rocq formalization of our results is under `rocq/`.

 ## Rocq formalization